Exactly How Small Are The Smallest Toilets?

 It’s not hard to gather from the image above that little Galba is a one-piece skirted design toilet.
 Isn’t it sleek and pretty streamlined from the look of it?
 Now that also tells you a lot about how much work you need to keep its exterior clean.
 It’s a breeze!

-Don’t you think so?
-With all that flat surfaces cleaning should be over with a few wipes.
-And the seat is detachable with quick release latch.
+With all that flat surfaces and a quick release detachable seat, cleaning should be over and done with in just a few wipes.
 You will love it.

 Now let’s explore its features and performance.